ddnexus/pagy/docs/how-to.md

 ## Paginate a pre-offsetted and pre-limited collection

-With the other pagination gems you cannot paginate a subset of a collection that you got using offset and limit.
+With the other pagination gems you cannot paginate a subset of a collection that you got using `offset` and `limit`.
 With Pagy it is as simple as just adding the `:outset` variable, set to the initial offset.
 For example:

 ```ruby
 subset = Product.offset(100).limit(315)